ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/store-the-tea-rating.md

 We will be using the Storage API's `get()` method to get the proper data.
 In the `beforeEach()` for the "getAll" set of tests, mock the `Plugins.Storage.get` method.
 We will use a `mockImplementation()` to return the proper values for each key based on the `expectedTeas` we set to have a non-zero rating.
 Remember that the code we are mocking is asyncronous, so we should return a promise.

+Note that your code will be different depending on how you set the `ratings` in your test data.
+Be sure to adjust this code based on your data setup.

 ```typescript
   describe('getAll', () => {
     beforeEach(() => {